jd6-37/ps2-textures-downloader/README.md

 - temp_size: approximate size of the largest zip it will download
 - download_complete: a list of the paths to a folder in your repo that the installer will zip whole and download
 - download_subdirectories: a list of the paths to a folder for which the installer will zip and download its subdirectories individually

+The goal with the different options for the download folders is to break up the download into manageable chunks.
+If a folder is larger than, for example, 800 or 900 GB, it is probably best to break that up.
+Add the folder to the `download_subdirectories` list, and the app will download each of its subfolders as seperate zips rather than the entire folder as a single zip.
+Be sure to add all of your paths to one of the two lists, or the content won't be downloaded.

 Optionally, you can convert the app to a Windows executable using pyinstaller or other similar methods.
 This will alleviate the need for your users to install Python, but heads up - without a Windows developer license to properly sign the app, your EXE will almost certainly get flagged as malware by Windows Defender.
 If you know of a way to avoid this, please let me know!